protocol/nft-website/docs/tutorial/batch-minting.md

 #### Iterative upload with `store`

-- Take on average around 60% faster than `storeDirectory` on a single call to `store` with a single file.
+- For a single file, it is about 60% faster to `store` a single file than to use `storeDirectory`.
-- Require sending multiple HTTP requests to `/upload` (1,000 files == 1,000 requests) which is prone to errors and triggering rate limit
+- Requires sending multiple HTTP requests to `/upload` (1,000 files == 1,000 requests) which is prone to errors and triggering rate limit
 - End up with multiple CIDs to maintain for all the uploaded files

 #### Directory upload with `storeDirectory`

 - Slower than `store` on a single call to `storeDirectory` with a single file.
-- returning a single, versatile CID of the root directory that can be used to query other files under that directory
+- Returns a single, versatile CID of the root directory that can be used to query other files under that directory
 - Single atomic request and error handling

 In practice, except for some special cases, we recommend using `storeDirectory` for more reliability and maintainability when uploading bulk NFT files.